 Day Seven – Shomare to Dingboche Monday 28 September 2015

-The yaks that arrived after dark the night before at our lodge were brought down from the hill early in the morning.
+The yaks that had arrived the night before at our lodge were brought down from the hill early in the morning.
 They were loaded up on the lawn in front of the lodge.
 A vet (well possibly not a vet as such) came to attend to one of the yaks so we witnessed the ointment and injection procedure while we waited for our breakfast.

 Which reminds me it usually is a good idea to order your breakfast the night before and your dinner a bit beforehand to give the person cooking time to get organised.